Dropped Objects Safety Toolbox Talk

 Inform your crews on the dangers of falling objects on the construction site and how to avoid these kinds of accidents.

-Dropped Objects Safety talk
+Dropped & Falling Objects Safety Talk

 Working construction jobs can pose some pretty serious injury and fatality risks, and property damage potentials.
 Very often the risk is for the innocent person who is in the wrong place at the wrong time.
-It is very important to always wear safety protection and hard hats when you are in a construction zone with people working above you.

 There are many reports from the Bureau of Labor Statistics dating back to 2016, stating that there were 255 fatalities caused by objects falling from above and striking a worker.
 50,000 workers estimated by OSHA are hurt by falling objects at construction sites.
 The item that is harming people, doesn’t have to be a large item.
 That is why it is so important to always wear protective gear, something as small as a bolt can cause damage.

-Use Engineering Controls
+2. Engineering Controls

 All construction sites should have certain areas that are off-limits.
 The areas of the grounds that are considered high risk for items falling and people getting hurt.
 The right type of barricades or taping should be used to make sure no one mistakenly crosses into that space.